Flat Fee Landlord

 1. Contact the tenant in writing with the specific violation, the cure deadline, and the financial consequences if the fine is not avoided or paid.

-2. If the violation is correctable (lawn maintenance, parking), give the tenant specific instructions and a deadline to correct before the HOA's fine date.
+2. If the violation is correctable (lawn maintenance, parking), give the tenant specific instructions and a deadline to correct before the HOA fine date.

 3. If a fine has already been assessed, notify the tenant in writing that the fine is their responsibility per the lease and provide the amount and deadline.

-4. Respond to the HOA within their timeframe — HOAs that don't receive landlord responses often escalate quickly.
+4. Respond to the HOA within their timeframe - HOAs that do not receive landlord responses often escalate quickly.

 Lease Provisions That Protect You

-Your lease should include an HOA addendum that: incorporates HOA rules by reference, explicitly states that the tenant is responsible for complying with HOA rules, and specifies that any HOA fines resulting from tenant violations are the tenant's financial responsibility and may be deducted from the security deposit or recovered separately.
+Your lease should include an HOA addendum that: incorporates HOA rules by reference, explicitly states that the tenant is responsible for complying with HOA rules, specifies that any HOA fines resulting from tenant violations are the tenant's financial responsibility and may be deducted from the security deposit or recovered separately, and includes a provision allowing the landlord to cure HOA violations at the tenant's expense if the tenant fails to act within a specified timeframe.

-At Flat Fee Landlord, we manage HOA compliance for every property we manage in HOA-governed communities — providing tenants with HOA documents at move-in, responding to HOA notices within 24 hours, and recovering tenant-caused fines through proper lease enforcement.
-Get your free rental analysis to see how we handle this for your property.
+At Flat Fee Landlord, we manage HOA compliance for every property we manage in HOA-governed communities - providing tenants with HOA documents at move-in, responding to HOA notices within 24 hours, and recovering tenant-caused fines through proper lease enforcement.
+Get your free rental analysis for your Northern Virginia property.
+See our reviews and guarantees.

 • 2,000+